What Are Non-assertive Pro-forms?

 Non-assertive Words in Questions

-However, it is possible to use assertive words in questions that are not genuine questions.
-Either because we know the answer in our mind or we are simply offering or suggesting something.
-Let's see some examples:
+Keep in mind that it is possible to use assertive words in questions that are not genuine questions.
+Either because we already know the answer or we are simply offering or suggesting something.

-Here, the speaker assumes and is positive that at least one person will need a drink and know that person exists.
+Here, the speaker assumes and is positive that at least one person will want a drink.
 This is the unusual way of asking questions.

 Let's see another set of examples: